zhimin-z/Foundation-Model-Leaderboard-Survey/README.md

 https://github.com/user-attachments/assets/031a2f93-6f95-4b67-993f-808864abbfaa

 ## Overview
-Our paper investigates various foundation model (FM) leaderboards across multiple platforms, focusing on their types, operational workflows ("**LBOps**"), and issues ("**leaderboard smells**").
+Our paper investigates various foundation model (FM) leaderboards across multiple platforms, focusing on their operational workflows ("**LBOps**"), and common pitfalls ("**leaderboard smells**").
 We also curate an awesome list of FM leaderboards, check [here](https://github.com/SAILResearch/awesome-foundation-model-leaderboards).

 ## Contents
-1. **Code**: Contains scripts for analyzing metadata from FM leaderboards.
-2. **Data**: Stores collected metadata from FM leaderboards.
-3. **Results**: Includes analysis results and graphs related to FM leaderboards.
-Notably, *Foundation Model Leaderboards.xlsx* provides all the necessary labels used throughout our studies.
+1. **requirements.txt**: Lists all the necessary libraries required to run the script.
+Use this file to install dependencies with a package manager like pip.

+2. **README.md**: Provides comprehensive documentation for the replication package, including setup instructions and usage guidelines.

+3. **code/main.ipynb**: The main Jupyter notebook containing the core script of our study, including data processing, analysis, and visualization steps.

+4. **data/Dependents_Lookup.sh**: Bash script used for mining GitHub repositories.
+It automates the process of retrieving repository information.

+5. **data/GitHub.json**: Stores metadata about the GitHub repositories mined during our study, including relevant details for analysis.

+6. **data/HuggingFace.json**: Contains the URLs of all the mined Hugging Face spaces, facilitating further exploration and analysis of foundation models.

+7. **data/PapersWithCode.json**: Stores URLs of the mined leaderboards from Papers with Code, supporting our study on benchmarking efforts.

+8. **result/Foundation Model Leaderboards.xlsx**: Spreadsheet containing all the labels and relevant information extracted for the foundation model leaderboards analyzed in our research.

+9. **result/Leaderboard-Distribution.pdf**: Visual representation of the distribution of leaderboards across various platforms, summarizing the findings of our study.

 ## Citation
 If you find this repository useful, please consider giving us a star :star: and citation: